 For Immediate Release

+The initiative is designed to equip university staff across Africa with critical digital skills, strengthen institutional capacity, and enhance the adoption of Artificial Intelligence (AI) and cybersecurity practices in teaching, research, and administration.
 It forms part of AAU’s broader strategy to strengthen digital competencies among academic and administrative staff across its 450 member universities, supporting the African Union’s Agenda 2063 vision of a knowledge-driven, digitally empowered Africa.

 Participants will engage in video lectures, interactive simulations, case studies, discussion forums, and capstone projects, enabling practical application of acquired skills.
 The MOOCs initiative aims to deliver measurable benefits to staff and institutions across Africa, with at least 80% of participants expected to improve proficiency in digital, AI, and cybersecurity tools.
 It also aims to help institutions to reduce minor cybersecurity incidents by 50% while accelerating AI-driven processes within 12 months.
-Successful participants will awarded certificates, enhancing professional visibility and institutional benchmarking.
+Successful participants will be awarded certificates, enhancing professional visibility and institutional benchmarking.

-The AAU is, thus, by the release, inviting university administrators, teaching staff, ICT professionals, students, and sector partners to participate in this transformative initiative.
+The programme was designed with subject matter experts, strategic partners, university staff, and ICT directors to deliver practical and contextually relevant content.
+The AAU is, thus, by this release, inviting university administrators, teaching staff, ICT professionals, students, and sector partners to participate in this transformative initiative.
 We believe that by building a digitally empowered workforce, African universities will enhance innovation, strengthen operational resilience, and contribute meaningfully to Africa’s long-term development goals.

 Please contact aaulms@aau.org for further information.